pulumi/pulumi-hugo/themes/default/style-guide.md

 ## Notes and Warnings

+Our docs currently support two kinds of note: `info`-level and `warning`-level.

-- Use notes to communicate important information
+- Use notes in general to communicate important information
 - Try and limit the number of notes within a single page
+- Use `info`-level notes to convey general information
-- Use info for general information, and warnings for more important information
+- Use `warning`-level notes for information that if missed, could lead to negative consequences

-### Example
+### Examples

 ```
 {{% notes type="info" %}}
-This is an info note.
+This bit of info is important enough to call out, but not critical.
 {{% /notes %}}

 {{% notes type="warning" %}}
-This is a warning note.
+This bit of info is serious.
+If you missed it, bad things could happen.
 {{% /notes %}}
 ```